LBVRGames/LBVRGames.github.io/_posts/2024-11-21-how-to-deploy-a-mobile-vr-application-to-the-vive-focus-3.md

 **VRPawn**
 * Change the Motion Source of the MotionControllerLeftGrip/MotionControllerRightGrip to **Left/Right**.
 * Rename the MotionControllerLeftAim/MotionControllerRightAim to **MotionControllerLeftAimOld/MotionControllerRightAimOld**.
-* Add a WaveVRControllerPointer as the child of the MotionControllerLeftGrip and name it **MotionControllerLeftAim/MotionControllerRightAim**.
+* Add a Wave VRController Pointer as the child of the MotionControllerLeftGrip/MotionControllerRightGrip and name it **MotionControllerLeftAim/MotionControllerRightAim**.
 * Set the **WidgetInteractionLeft/WidgetInteractionRight** as a child of the MotionControllerLeftAim/MotionControllerRightAim.
 * Go to the Event Graph, Input Action Move - Teleport and replace the Motion Controller Right Aim Old getter with the **Motion Controller Right Aim** getter.
-* Remove the **MotionControllerLeftAimOld/MotionControllerRightAimOld**.
+* Delete the **MotionControllerLeftAimOld/MotionControllerRightAimOld**.

 At this point the Components hierarchy should look like the following: